Dating: Speed dating

 Speed dating is a structured social event where individuals have a series of short timed conversations (often lasting 3–8 minutes) with multiple potential partners.
 Participants indicate mutual interest after each encounter, and organisers facilitate contact between matches.
 Originating in the late 1990s, speed dating was designed to increase efficiency in mate selection.
 The phenomenon has been used in multiple studies on first impressions and decision-making under time pressure.

 Events are typically held in social venues, such as restaurants or bars, where participants rotate between brief interviews with different partners, often meeting up to 20 people in a single session.

 Its main advantages include efficiency and cost-effectiveness, allowing participants to meet many people in a short period of time.
 However, critics note that the format can resemble a beauty contest, where more physically attractive participants receive the majority of offers, while factors such as personality and intelligence may be overlooked due to limited interaction time, especially in large groups or shorter sessions.

-In Shanghai, one event featured eight-minute one-on-one meetings in which participants were pre-screened by age, education, and career and which cost 50 yuan (US$6) per participant; participants were asked not to reveal contact information during the brief meeting with the other person, but rather place names in cards for organizers to arrange subsequent dates.